DanialArab/Docker/README.md

         exit

-now i want to copy the log.txt file in my host:
+now i want to copy the log.txt file to my host:

         docker cp b9:/app/log.txt . # i used . to reference the current directory in the host which I cd Desktop